 I’m a mathematician, maths communicator and former teacher.
 I travel the UK and internationally giving talks and workshops in schools, at science festivals, teacher conferences and at comedy nights.

 Other audiences: I also enjoy communicating mathematics to adults in other settings.
-I have talked about maths on BBC Radio 4 and have performed mathematical comedy sets for adults at events such as Robin Ince’s variety show Nine Lessons and Carols for Curious People, at the Cheltenham Science Festival variety night and regularly at An Evening of Unnecessary Detail (a guest night run by the Festival of the Spoken Nerd).
+I have talked about maths on YouTube Channel Numberphile, on BBC Radio 4 and have performed mathematical comedy sets for adults at events such as Robin Ince’s variety show Nine Lessons and Carols for Curious People, at the Cheltenham Science Festival variety night and regularly at An Evening of Unnecessary Detail (a guest night run by the Festival of the Spoken Nerd).
 I also performed in the heats of the 2019 Funny Women Stage Awards competition.

 Background: I have a degree in Mathematics and Philosophy (within Natural Sciences).
 I completed a PGCE in Secondary Mathematics at the University of Oxford and then taught in state secondary schools in Oxfordshire and London.
 After teaching, I entered the world of maths communication with a position at the Royal Institution where I managed a national network of school maths enrichment classes.
 I then worked for Matt Parker (Stand Up Maths) on Think Maths (which I now run as my own), and supported other Stand Up Maths projects including Maths Fest.